Omega-3s Might Actually Help Your Brain Grow New Cells

 Most studies showing brain benefits used 500–1,000 mg of combined DHA and EPA daily.
 Some research even goes up to 2,000 mg, especially for people at risk for cognitive decline.

 If you’re eating fatty fish a few times a week, you might be close.
-But let’s be honest, most of us aren’t loading up on salmon and sardines three times a week (I would, but my husband hates them!).
+But let’s be honest, most of us aren’t loading up on salmon and sardines three times a week (I would, but my husband absolutely hates them!).

 That’s where supplements come in handy.